 Breaking Free from People Pleasing: A Godly Woman's Guide

-As women of faith, we often find ourselves caught in the intricate web of people pleasing.
-We yearn to be kind, to be helpful, to be loved—all noble desires that reflect the heart of God.
+As women of faith, we often find ourselves caught in the intricate web of people-pleasing.
+We yearn to be kind, helpful and loved—all noble desires that reflect the heart of God.
 Yet, in our quest to meet everyone's expectations, we may lose sight of the One whose opinion matters most.
-Today, let's explore the delicate balance between serving others and honoring God, and discover the freedom that comes from living in His unconditional love.
+The challenge becomes even more significant when we equate our worth with the approval of others, inadvertently sacrificing our own needs and desires in the process.
+It's easy to define ourselves by how well we serve those around us, often at the expense of our spiritual and emotional well-being.

 The Trap of People Pleasing

-But here's the truth, dear sisters: people pleasing is a trap.
+But here's the truth, dear sisters: people-pleasing is a trap.
 It's a never-ending cycle that leaves us drained, anxious and disconnected from our true purpose.
 When we base our worth on others' opinions, we're building our house on shifting sand.
-One moment we're up, basking in praise and approval; the next, we're down, crushed by criticism or indifference.
+One moment, we're up, basking in praise and approval; the next, we're down, crushed by criticism or indifference.
 Is this the abundant life that Jesus promised us?

 What God Says About Pleasing Others vs. Pleasing Him

 God isn't calling us to be inconsiderate or selfish.
 After all, Jesus himself came to serve, not to be served.
 But there's a crucial difference between serving others out of love and trying to earn their approval.
-The former springs from a heart secure in God's love; the latter from a heart desperately seeking validation.
+The former springs from a heart secure in God's love, the latter from a heart desperately seeking validation.

 The Freedom of Living in God's Love

 Here's a liberating truth to write on your heart: "God's love isn't based on me.
 It's simply placed on me.
 And it's the place from which I should live ... loved."
 Let those words sink in for a moment.
 Your worth isn't determined by your accomplishments, your appearance, or others' opinions of you.
-It's determined by the immeasurable love of your Creator.
+It's defined by the immeasurable love of your Creator.

 Romans 8:38-39 assures us that nothing can separate us from God's love.
 Not failure, not criticism, not even our own shortcomings.
 When we truly grasp this, it changes everything.
-We no longer need to exhaust ourselves trying to earn love and approval—we already have it in abundance from the One who matters most.
+We no longer need to exhaust ourselves trying to earn love and approval—we already have it from the One who matters most.

-Practical Steps to Overcome People Pleasing
+Practical Steps to Overcome People's Pleasing

 2. Practice saying "no": Start small, and remember that "no" can be a complete sentence.